mateuszklos/2DO/README.md

 This is a CRUD application that allows users to manage their tasks.
 It was made in Python 3.10 (Django 4.0.1)

 Static frontend was made in Bootstrap Studio (available in Github Student Developer Pack).
-2DO is fully responsive on common used screen sizes.
+2DO is fully responsive on widely used screen resolutions.

 ## account creation